Colorado Elopement Locations

 Colorado Elopement permits

 While some areas of Colorado require permits for elopements and other small gatherings & events, others are more flexible.
 However, ALL areas of Colorado should be treated with Leave No Trace principles.
-That means no confetti or rice.
+That means no confetti or rice or rose petals.
 A leaf toss is a great alternative!
 Basically, leave the land as you found it.
-Many areas need advance notice, so it’s best to plan your elopement 30 days to 6 months in advance.
 These permits vary in cost from free to $400, which is still a whole lot cheaper than an entire wedding venue!
 I will help you find and apply for the right permit based on your location needs 🙂 The following locations currently require a permit or reservation to have any sort of ceremony:

 • Rocky Mountain National Park